 For example, an employee who lacks professionalism – behaving impulsively or inappropriately toward colleagues and clients – can get your company in trouble.
-Think sexual harassment lawsuits or violations of privacy, such as asking co-workers about medical information.
+Think sexual harassment lawsuits or discrimination.

 Employees who just can’t seem to grasp their job responsibilities and work processes, or who lack critical knowledge and experience, can also make costly mistakes or oversights that land your company in hot water.